DebugPrivilege/InsightEngineering/Kernel Forensics/Section 1: Kernel Pool Memory/BugCheck/README.md

 - Explore the components of memory pools like pool headers and pool tags.
 - Practical lab data with different crashdumps

-It's a good idea to review each crash dump analysis, as various commands and techniques come into play.
+It's recommended to examine each crash dump analysis, given that different commands and techniques are being used.
+When you compile and load these drivers, they may trigger a system bugcheck, but keep in mind that the bugcheck codes may vary.
+With that in mind, it's best to perform all these activities in a lab environment.

 # What are the common examples of Memory Corruptions?